Geographical Peer Matching for P2P Energy Sharing

 \paragraph*{Challenges and Research Questions}

 The main challenges in establishing efficiently P2P energy sharing communities are threefold: (i) peers continuously produce data and have limited knowledge of how their future local data will look like, (ii) computing peers' optimization options for preferences requires both access to the relevant data and the execution of a LP solver on a large input (cf.~\cite{duvignau2020small,duvignau2021benefits} and Section~\ref{subsec:LPsolver}) and (iii) peers should favor getting matched with geographically neighboring peers to reduce transmission losses and the impact on the underlying infrastructure.
-In particular, weights in the matching (\ie{} the local matching preferences) are not provided beforehand but must be computed on the fly and this requires additional communication between the participants.
-An additional difficulty stems from allowing the formation of groups of size $3$ and above as the matching problem becomes NP-hard in this case (as shown in Section~\ref{sec:algorithmic_formulation}) and thus in practical systems, it is not feasible to do exhaustive searches any longer.

-This raises the following research questions: (1) Can one translate the challenges to a formal model that can capture the benefits and complexity for the prosumers?
-(2) How do the maximum size and geographical diameter for communities influence the cost-efficiency of the peer matching?
-(3) Is it possible to design matching algorithms that are efficient in terms of cost (with good quality for the solution) and scalable (with low computational burden) and where lies the best trade-off?
+In particular, weights in the matching (\ie{} the local matching preferences) are not known at the system's start but must be computed on the fly, and this requires additional communication between the participants.
+An additional difficulty stems from allowing the formation of groups of size $4$ and above, as the matching problem becomes intractable in this case and thus in practical systems, it is not feasible to do exhaustive searches any longer.
+This raises the following research questions: (i) Can one translate the challenges to a formal model that can capture the benefits and complexity for the prosumers? (ii) How do the maximum size and geographical diameter for communities influence the cost-efficiency of the peer matching? (iii) Is it possible to design matching algorithms that are efficient in terms of cost (with good quality for the solution) and scalable (with low computational burden) and where lies the best trade-off?

 \paragraph*{Contributions}